darrenowsley/Washington-Certified-Public-Accountants/README.md

     wacpa.malloy, sources all the data tables for the data analysis portion of this repository. cpa.malloynb, performs the analysis piece of the data provided by the Washington State Data Portal.

-#### Malloy is an open source data language, and a decent alternative to pandas, ggplot, and SQL!

-#### How see the analysis yourself

-## Are you logged into github?
-Just press the period key right now.
-Then do the following:
-1. Step 1 - Press allow
-2. Step 2 - Click the Extension Blocks, search for Malloy, install
-3. Step 3 - Click Trust
-4. Step 4 - Click a .malloynb file
-5. Step 5 - Press Run

 ## Dataset Information
 - **Source:** Washington State CPA Licensing Board
 - **Date of Extraction:** February 27, 2025